 DHCP uses 4 types of messages; Discovery, Offer, Request, acknowledge (DORA); and the process goes like this:

-DHCP server replies with an offer (DHCPOffer) broadcast message contains an IP address lease.
+DHCP server replies with an offer (DHCPOffer) broadcast message containing an IP address lease.

-DHCP replies with and acknowledge (DHCPAcknowledgment) broadcast message to the client.
+DHCP replies with and acknowledges (DHCPAcknowledgment) broadcast message to the client.